david-wb/entity-linking/README.md

 * **Val**: 10000 labeled mentions covering 7513 entities
 * **Test**: 10000 labeled mentions covering 7218 entities

-The train, val/test sets share any entities at all between them.
+The train, val, and test sets do not share any entities at all between them.

 # Get the data